Cross impact in derivative markets: Examples

 \subsection{Futures}

-For our first example, we consider a universe of $N=M=1$ instruments, consisting in a spot with price $p_t$ and a futures contract expiring at a later time $T$, quoting a price $P(p_t, t)$.
-By assuming a constant, continuously compounded, deterministic interest rate $r$ one has
+For our first example, we consider a universe of $N=M=1$ instruments, consisting in a spot with price $p_t$ and a futures contract delivering one unit of the spot and expiring at a later time $T$.
+By assuming a constant, continuously compounded, deterministic interest rate $r$ the derivative price is given by